jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

 (2) The Māori Trustee, the lessor, or a person acting on behalf of the lessor must, whether of their own motion or at the request of the lessee,—
   (a) nominate a registered valuer to conduct a valuation for the purposes of this section; and (b) notify the lessee in writing of the name of the valuer.
-(2A) If the lessee does not object to the registered valuer within 14 days after being notified of the nomination, that valuer may conduct the valuation.
+(2A) If the lessee does not object to the registered valuer within 10 working days after being notified of the nomination, that valuer may conduct the valuation.
-(2B) If the lessee does object within 14 days after the notification, and no agreement as to who should conduct the valuation can be reached, the valuation is to be conducted by a registered valuer nominated by the President of the New Zealand Institute of Valuers.
+(2B) If the lessee does object within 10 working days after the notification, and no agreement as to who should conduct the valuation can be reached, the valuation is to be conducted by a registered valuer nominated by the President of the New Zealand Institute of Valuers.
 (3) A person who requests a valuation for the purposes of this section must supply to the registered valuer either an original or counterpart copy of the lease, or a copy verified by statutory declaration as being a true copy of the clauses of the lease relating to the revision of the rent, or the renewal of the lease, as the case may require, the area of the land, the term of the lease, the original rent, and any record contained in the lease identifying improvements existing on the land at the commencement of the lease and in respect of which no capital payment has been made by the lessee at the commencement of the lease.
 (4) Where the lease provides that improvements effected by the lessee during the term of the lease or any class of any such improvements shall not be taken into account for the purpose of revising the rent or renewing the lease, as the case may require, the value of any such improvements shall be shown separately in the valuation made for the purposes of this section.
 (5) Subsections (2) to (7) of section 207 and section 208 shall, as far as they are applicable and with the necessary modifications, apply to valuations made for the purpose of this section.